toptunes/Smile_Engine-Demo/README.md

 $html_final = module('div','example','

-Here you can write html, json or just write hello world
+Here you can write HTML, JSON, or just write hello world

-if you want to use json you should learn how to make preload modules
+If you want to use JSON you should learn how to make preload modules

 ');